dsgriffin/nft-timelines/index.md

 The key point is that **NFTs are ownable, tradable tokens that represent something**.

-The entries & dates in all of these timelines therefore go by the earliest date where the NFT itself fully existed; it could be owned, it could be traded (except for soulbound tokens) & it represented something.
+The entries in these timelines therefore go by the earliest date where the NFT itself fully existed; it could be owned, it could be traded (except soulbound tokens) & it represented something.

 ## Timelines